Teaching and Learning Resource Center

 Use Ohio State-supported or vetted tool(s).

 As noted above, Ohio State provides instructors and students access to a wide range of technology tools that have already been vetted for accessibility, privacy, and security compliance.
-From Carmen and the eLearning toolset to Adobe Creative Suite, Microsoft 365, and much more, a variety of tools are available to help you meet your course goals.
+From Carmen and the eLearning toolset to Adobe Creative Suite, Microsoft 365, and many more, a range of tools are available to help you meet your course goals.
 Explore Toolsets available at Ohio State.

 Ensure all students can access and use your chosen tool(s).